Béla Czóbel: Biography

 Returning to Budapest, Czóbel joined other young painters first known as the "Neos", for striking out in directions different from the Nagybánya traditions.
 By 1909 they organized as The Eight.
 They had their first exhibit, New Pictures, that year, their first as The Eight in 1911.
 The members included the leader Károly Kernstok, Róbert Berény, Dezső Czigány, Ödön Márffy, Dezső Orbán, Bertalan Pór, and Lajos Tihanyi.

 Czóbel was interviewed by Gelett Burgess, prior to the publication of The Wild Men of Paris, in Architectural Record, May 1910.
 A painting by Czóbel, Portrait de Femme, and a photograph of the artist were reproduced in the publication, along with a text about the artists work.

 During the First World War, Czóbel went to the Netherlands, where he continued to work in fauvist style.
 He also spent time in Berlin, where he became part of the New Secession movement.

 From 1925-1939, Czóbel settled in Paris, where he had a studio in Montparnasse.
+In 1940, he married the artist Mária Modok.
 After the war, he exhibited and worked both in Budapest and Paris.
 He finally returned to Hungary for good in 1965.

 His niece, Anna Czóbel, became a well-known cinematographer.